ps2gg/ps2.gg/README.md

 <br>

-This is the home of ps2.gg, where Planetside is turned into a better game by improving the ecosystem for developers in our community.<br>
+This is the home of ps2.gg, where Planetside is turned into a better game by improving the ecosystem for developers in our community.
 This repo includes all microservices that empower our UI mods and third party applications.

 <br>